jergason/blorg/_posts/2015-12-31-technical-debt-and-technical-investment.md

 ## Technical debt

-Technical debt is tool for talking about trade-offs in software engineering.
+Technical debt is a tool for talking about trade-offs in software engineering.
 When you take on technical debt <sup><a href="#fn1" name="fn1src">[1]</a></sup>,
 you build something quick and dirty that will be harder to maintain or change down the line.
 The cost of maintaining the quick and dirty code or